top of page

 Why We Resist What We Already Know

 It’s not that we don’t know what’s good for us; it’s that acting on that knowledge requires effort, discipline, and change.
 Change is uncomfortable.
 It disrupts the patterns our subconscious mind clings to for security.
-The truth is, our subconscious mind operates like a thermostat.
+Our subconscious mind operates like a thermostat.
 If your thermostat is set to 70 degrees, it will regulate the temperature back to that setting whenever it fluctuates.
-Similarly, when we attempt to change our habits, our subconscious mind often pulls us back to what feels familiar and safe—even if it’s not what’s best for us.
+Similarly, when we attempt to change our habits, our subconscious mind often pulls us back to what feels familiar and safe—even

 Consider the common example of weight loss.
 You start a restrictive diet and a rigorous workout plan, and at first, you see progress.
-But once you relax the diet or lose motivation for the workouts you never truly enjoyed, the weight creeps back.
+But once you relax the diet or lose motivation for workouts you never truly enjoyed, the weight creeps back.
 This happens because your subconscious mind never fully accepted the change.
-The thermostat was still set at your old habits.
+The thermostat was still set to your old habits.
 True, lasting change requires reprogramming your subconscious—not just forcing temporary behaviors.

 The Power of "Do It Anyway"

+This is where my personal mantra comes in: "Do it anyway."
 Whenever I don’t feel like doing the thing that I know will help me, I remind myself: do it anyway.
 It’s a simple yet powerful mental strategy.
 The hardest part of making a change isn’t knowing what to do—it’s actually doing it and sticking with it.
 And the hardest step?
 That first one.
 But do you know what’s even harder?
 Staying committed long enough for the change to become automatic and ingrained in your subconscious.

 Doing the hard thing doesn’t always provide immediate gratification.
 There won’t always be a reward right away.
 But when the external results do come, they serve as a powerful reinforcement.
-When you see the progress—whether it’s increased energy, better health, or a sense of accomplishment—it fuels the motivation to keep going.
+When you see progress—whether it’s increased energy, better health, or a sense of accomplishment—it fuels the motivation to keep going.

 How to Reprogram Your Subconscious for Lasting Change

 So how do you reset your subconscious thermostat?
 By choosing a path that aligns with your lifestyle and by consistently showing up for yourself.
 Sustainability is key.
 If a particular method of exercise or diet doesn’t fit your life, forcing it will only lead to burnout.

-Instead, find what works for you and commit to it in a way that feels natural and achievable.
+Find what works for you and commit to it in a way that feels natural and achievable.
 For example, I used to think I loved group fitness classes, but I found myself skipping them when my schedule didn’t align.
 I realized I needed a more flexible approach, so I transitioned to workouts I could do on my own.
-The same goes for my eating habits—I stopped waiting for others and started prioritizing what worked best for my body and schedule.

 The Secret to Long-Term Success: Show Up for Yourself